-I am full Professor of Human Centred Computing at C3RI – The Cultural, Communication and Computing Research Institute and member of the Communication and Computing Research Centre at Sheffield Hallam University (UK).
+I am full Professor of Human Centred Computing at C3RI – The Cultural, Communication and Computing Research Institute and member of the Communication and Computing Research Centre and of the Department of Computing at Sheffield Hallam University (UK).

 For information on how our Institute’s research is making a difference, check out the C3RI Impact Blog.
 You can find information about my work also on my institutional webpage.

 I previously worked at the Interaction Design Centre at the University of Limerick (Ireland), at the University of Rome Tor Vergata, and at the University of Siena (Italy).

 I hold a Ph.D. in Computer Science from the University of Limerick (Ireland) and a Laurea in Communication Sciences (summa cum laude), from the University of Siena (Italy), specialising in Human-Computer Interaction.